ansegura7/RS_CF_LastFm/README.md

 Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).

 ## Authors
-- Created by Andrés Segura Tinoco and Francisco Ariza Benavides
+- Created by Andrés Segura Tinoco and <a href="https://github.com/FranciscoAriza">Francisco Ariza Benavides</a>
 - Created on May 29, 2019

 ## License